HubAI

 | `compile_params` | `compile_tool_args` | The arguments to pass to the BLOB compiler. |

-By default, HubAI SDK has superblob enabled which is only supported on DepthAI v3.
-If you want to convert a model to legacy RVC2
+By default, HubAI SDK enables superblob, which is only supported on DepthAI v3.
+If you want to convert a model to the legacy RVC2

 ### Simple Conversion